-David's practical experience is supported by qualifications in Engineering and Business (Bachelor) from Swinburne University of Technology and Urban Development Planning (Masters) from University College London; David has worked extensively across the Asia-Pacific having supported social and infrastructure projects for the low-income urban communities in Thailand, India, Indonesia, and Bangladesh.
+David's practical experience is supported by qualifications in Engineering and Business (Bachelor) from Swinburne University of Technology and Urban Development Planning (Masters) from University College London; David has worked extensively across the Asia-Pacific having supported social and infrastructure projects for the low-income urban communities in Cambodia, Thailand, India, Indonesia, and Bangladesh.

 David has a deep interest in creative and human centred design.
 In 2016, he co-led a technology start-up project with Save the Children Bangladesh called Kolorob, a service finder application for slum dwellers, and later, he founded Kolorob Jobs, an mobile app and website that enables young people living in informal settlements to transition out of hazardous, dangerous and exploitive activities, and onto a proper career pathway in the formal sector.